-Students are responsible for the care of any and all textbooks and instructional materials which are used by them.
-Please be sure that all books are kept clean and neat.
+Students are responsible for the care of any textbooks, electronic devices, and/or instructional materials which are used by them.
 Teachers may require that all textbooks be covered.
 Students may be charged the full replacement cost for any lost or damaged materials that are assigned to them.
 All lost and damaged materials must be paid for before the end of the school year.
+Eighth grade students who opt into using a school-issued Chromebook, they will be responsible for the device as outlined in BOE Policy 6141.321.

-Visitors
+Visitors and Security

 The Brookfield Public Schools considers safe schools a priority.
 To ensure the safety of our school community, we have installed video monitors at various locations throughout the school.
 The front doors of WMS will remain locked from 7:55 a.m. until the end of the school day.
-Persons entering the building must show photo identification and upon admittance proceed to the main office to sign in.
-ALL VISITORS MUST WEAR A PASS.
-Visitors are not allowed to "shadow" students for the day, as we believe it is a disruption to the educational environment.